mjrlowe/terminal_images/README.md

 (the todo list above is a good starting point) and let me know you want to work on it by opening an issue or commenting on a relevant existing issue.

-If you think you have found a bug, please open an issue (after checking for similar issues).
+If you think you have found a bug, or would like to make a suggestion, please open an issue (after checking for similar issues).

 ## License